Lutheran Social Service of Minnesota2485 Como AvenueSt. Paul, MN 55108651.642.5990800.582.5260

 Through the years, Minnesotans have continued to advocate for our citizens - children, people with disabilities, and the elderly - to ensure they have the opportunity to live and work in community with safety, dignity and hope.

-Camp Knutson renovation is completed, creating a world-class camp for kids with special needs.First transitional housing for homeless teen mothers opens in Saint Paul.Severe state budget cuts results in program closures for kids and losses in funding for persons with disabilities, frail elderly, homeless youth and crisis nurseries.
+Camp Knutson renovation is completed, creating a world-class camp for kids with special needs.First transitional housing for teen mothers experiencing homelessness opens in Saint Paul.Severe state budget cuts results in program closures for kids and losses in funding for persons with disabilities, frail elderly, homeless youth and crisis nurseries.

 Lutheran Social Service of Minnesota expresses the love of Christ for all people through service that inspires hope, changes lives, and builds community.